Miker2808/PyRoboteq/README.md

 To make sure your motor controller will work, you'll need the following:

 * Installed PySerial module (imported as 'serial')
-* Connection to the motor controller via serial communication
+* Connection to the motor controller via serial communication (USB)

 ## Usage